0xPolygonZero/zk_evm/docs/usage_seq_diagrams.md

 # Usage Diagrams

-These are some diagrams showing how the protocol will (likely) be implemented.
+These are some diagrams showing how the protocol is implemented.

 ## Proof Generation